A

 and inland seas and it would take some time for the water to flow to

-the sea and raise its level.
-Thus there was a period of time during
+the sea and raise its level back up.
+Thus there was a period of time

 which the lands below the glaciers were inundated, and any hunters